64J0/fsharp-rabbitmq/README.md

 dotnet run --project EmitLogDirect/ error "Fourth message...."
 ```

----
+### Publish/subscribe pattern 3

-**Publish/subscribe pattern 3** - deliver a message to multiple consumers, but limit some consumers to a subset of all the messages (`topic` exchange) using QueueBinding `routingKey` and the message source:
+Deliver a message to multiple consumers, but limit some consumers to a subset of all the messages (`topic` exchange) using QueueBinding `routingKey` and the message source:

 ```bash
 # 1 run the ReceiveLogsTopic/ project